Skip to content

 Return the first argument

-Argument: $1 <int> integer to return
+Argument: $1 integer to return

 L_setx

-Runs the command under set -x.
+Runs the command under set -x restoring the setting after return.

 Argument: $@ Command to execute